Neanderthal behaviour: Breeding

-Low population caused a low genetic diversity and probably inbreeding, which reduced the population's ability to filter out harmful mutations (inbreeding depression).
+A small population size led to low genetic diversity and probably inbreeding, which reduced the population's ability to filter out harmful mutations (inbreeding depression).
 It is unclear how this affected a single Neanderthal's genetic burden and, thus, if this caused a higher rate of birth defects than in Cro-Magnons.
 If it did, it could have contributed to the extinction of the species (mutational meltdown).

 The DNA of a Neanderthal from Denisova Cave, Russia, shows that she had an inbreeding coefficient of 1/8.
-(Note: Her parents were either half-siblings with a common mother, double first cousins, an uncle and niece or aunt and nephew, or a grandfather and granddaughter or grandmother and grandson) The discovery of such an individual may indicate that inbreeding was common here.
+(Note: Her parents were either half-siblings with a common mother, double first cousins, an uncle and niece, or aunt and nephew, or a grandfather and granddaughter or grandmother and grandson.)
+The discovery of such an individual may indicate that inbreeding was common here.
 The 13 inhabitants of Sidrón Cave collectively exhibited 17 different birth defects likely due to inbreeding or recessive disorders.

-When inter-group resettling did happen, at least some groups may have practised patrilocal residency (a woman moved out of her group to live with her partner), as suggested by mtDNA of the Neanderthals of Cueva del Sidrón, Spain.
+When inter-group resettlement did happen, at least some groups may have practised patrilocal residency (a woman moved out of her group to live with her partner), as suggested by mtDNA of the Neanderthals of Cueva del Sidrón, Spain.
 Here, the three adult men belonged to the same maternal lineage, while the three adult women belonged to different ones.
 Chromosomal analysis at Chagyrskaya Cave indicates a similar pattern of female migration.